TruTV: As Court TV

 As Court TV, the channel's programming traditionally consisted of reality legal programming and legal dramas, such as legal-based news shows, legal-based talk shows, live homicide trial coverage, court shows, police force shows, and other criminal justice programming.

 The channel also carried a week-daily news block, In Session (the successor to Court TV News), which provided live coverage of trials, legal news and details of highly publicized crimes Monday through Fridays from 9 to 11 a.m.
 ET (except during national holidays, with reruns of the channel's reality programming airing in place of the block on such days).
 Its coverage included analysis from anchors and guests to help viewers understand legal proceedings.
 In Session also ran a blog, Sidebar, where the In Session team posted updated legal news and analysis.
 In Session moved to a new studio in Atlanta at the CNN Center on November 16, 2009.
 Online coverage of current trials later moved to CNN.com's "Crime" section and production of the block was eventually taken over by sister network HLN.
 In Session anchors also appeared on CNN to provide legal analysis about current crime stories and trials.
-In Session ended its run on September 26, 2013.
+The block ended on September 26, 2013.